SuiMachine/VTS-Memory-Compression/README.md

 # VTS-Memory-Compression
-A BepInEx hack for VTube Studio that utilizes HarmonyX and BepInEx (same pair as you'd normally use when modding games like R.E.P.O. or PEAK) that allows the program to load DDS textures if they are present.
+A BepInEx hack for VTube Studio that utilizes HarmonyX and BepInEx (same pair as you'd normally use when modding games like R.E.P.O. or PEAK) that allows VTube Studio to load DDS textures if they are present.

 Benchmarks:
 ========